PARTHASAKHAPAUL/Flax-Teal-Programming-Assessment/Burger_eq_Solving_by_RK4/README.md

 # Burgers' Equation Solver using RK4 Method

-This repository contains a Python script to numerically solve the Burgers' equation using the fourth-order Runge-Kutta (RK4) method.
+This folder contains a Python script to numerically solve the Burgers' equation using the fourth-order Runge-Kutta (RK4) method.
 Burgers' equation is a fundamental partial differential equation from fluid mechanics which can describe shock waves and boundary layer phenomena in viscous flows.

 ## Description

 The script implements the RK4 method to solve the Burgers' equation over a spatial domain with periodic boundary conditions.
-The numerical solution approach involves discretizing the spatial domain and then advancing the solution in time through the RK4 iterative scheme.
+The numerical solution approach involves discretizing the spatial domain and then improving the solution in time through the RK4 iterative scheme.

-The program is specifically designed to demonstrate how the viscosity and initial conditions affect the evolution of the velocity field in a one-dimensional space.

 ## Configuration